 Shelf life and fat solvent: alcohol is a solution

-Alcohol is used very frequently in the cosmetics industry: hardly any other substance is so reliably able to kill bacteria and dissolve fat at the same time.
-The latter is necessary, for example, because some plant substances are not water-soluble.
+Alcohols are very frequently used in the cosmetics industry: Hardly any other substance, for example, is so reliably able to kill bacteria and dissolve fat at the same time.
+The latter is necessary among others because some active agents of plants are not water-soluble.

 Thus, alcohol is the most common extraction agent for natural extracts.
-Moreover, alcohol can be used to preserve a product.
-Moreover, alcohol also helps to transport certain substances into the skin as it penetrates the skin barrier.
+In addition, alcohol can be used to preserve a product.
+Moreover, alcohol also helps to transport certain substances into the skin because it penetrates the skin barrier.

-But there is no need to worry: not all alcohol is harmful and then the dose used is always important.
+But there is no reason to worry: not all alcohol is harmful and then it always depends on the dose used.

 The use of alcohol in cosmetics

 Well, substances can be dissolved in alcohol: Alcohol is an excellent solvent, for example to dissolve greasy or oily substances.
 Alcohol is also used to extract plant extracts.

 Furthermore, alcohol is an excellent preservative due to its antimicrobial properties.